 RACHEL FRANKLIN, PIANO

-British-born pianist Rachel Franklin is much in demand as performer, music lecturer and teacher.
+British-born pianist Rachel Franklin is a renowned performer, music lecturer and teacher.
 As a Pro Musicis International Award winner, she gave her solo debuts in Carnegie Recital Hall, New York, and Jordan Hall, Boston.
 The Boston Globe enthused about her “beautiful differentiations of color, touch and texture” and described a performance on her solo debut CD as “not inferior…to the recorded performances by Cortot and Rubinstein.”
 She has also given European Pro Musicis solo debuts in Paris and Rome.
 At the Wigmore Hall, London, critics applauded her “stunning individuality,” “exquisite dynamic control,” and “amazing power and solidity of technique.”
-The Washington Post has praised her “cool-headed bravura and panache” and the Baltimore Sun lauded “a flawless crystalline technique, and warmth and electricity in her playing.”
-Regional successes include concertos with the Washington Sinfonietta, the Symphony of the Potomac, the Piedmont Symphony Orchestra, the Frederick Symphony, the Annapolis Symphony Orchestra, the Amadeus Orchestra, the Arlington Philharmonic and the Columbia Orchestra.
+The Washington Post and Baltimore Sun have praised her “cool-headed bravura and panache” and the “warmth and electricity in her playing.”
+Her concerto successes include the Columbia Orchestra, Annapolis Symphony Orchestra, the Washington Sinfonietta, the Amadeus Orchestra, Piedmont, Frederick and U Mary Washington Symphony Orchestras, and many others.

 As both soloist and ensemble artist, Rachel Franklin has concertized throughout Europe, Canada and the US, and has won many awards and prizes.
 She has performed on BBC Radio 3, on WQXR and WNYC in New York, WJHU in Baltimore, and Radio Telefis Eireann in Ireland.
 After being specially featured on NPR’s “Performance Today” program, she gave frequent spoken broadcasts for them.
-She is doubly talented as an accomplished jazz pianist, having performed with many jazz ensembles, including her own classical/jazz chamber ensemble SONOS who have appeared widely throughout the area.
+She is doubly talented as an accomplished jazz pianist and leads her own classical/jazz chamber ensemble SONOS, who have appeared widely throughout the region.

-For two decades she was also the Education Programs Lecturer and Online Content Advisor for the Annapolis Symphony Orchestra, giving all the ASO’s pre-concert video “Chats” plus commentating for both the ASO’s live-streamed and pre-recorded concerts.
+For two decades Dr. Franklin was also the Education Programs Lecturer and Online Content Advisor for the Annapolis Symphony Orchestra, giving all the ASO’s pre-concert video “Chats” plus commentating for both the ASO’s live-streamed and pre-recorded concerts.

-Much in demand as an inspiring artist-teacher, she frequently gives master classes and judges competitions for gifted young musicians.
+Much in demand as an inspiring artist-teacher, she enjoys giving master classes and judging competitions for gifted young musicians.
 She has taught at the Royal College of Music and the Peabody Conservatory, where she received her Doctorate of Musical Arts.